TcOpenGroup/TcOpen/src/TcOpenAppTemplates/StandardMtsTemplate/README.md

 > The script may not work as expected when the solution is opened as filtered solution (slnf).

 Running the script will modify the PLC project files; if the project is opened in the visual studio project reload will be required.
-You will need to add the call of the newly added controlled unit in the `Technology` manually.
+In addition, you will need to add the call of the newly added controlled unit in the `Technology` manually.

 ~~~
 FUNCTION_BLOCK Technology EXTENDS TcoCore.TcoContext